 Our school is a Church of England Primary and Nursery School, for children aged 3 to 11 years.

 We draw our pupils from the parish of St. Marychurch and the surrounding area.
 As a Church of England School, we do not have a specifically designated area.
 Please refer to the admissions criteria outlined in a separate sheet.
-A close relationship exists between the Parish Church, the local community and the school.
+A close relationship exists between our Parish Church, St Mary the Virgin Church of England, the local community and the school.

 The present building was opened in 1958 and has been extended on several occasions.
 11 classrooms, a specially designed nursery, a Family Learning Centre / Computer Suite and a large hall provide the basic teaching areas.
 We are also fortunate to have a fine playing field, 2 playgrounds and a beautiful environmental area.
 Three library areas provide excellent facilities and a strong motivation for children to want to develop their interest and ability in reading.